Helix AU Core

 • Active subscription to Helix

-• Request headers (like X-Request-ID) properly managed
+• Request headers (X-Request-ID) are properly managed

 • Understanding of AuthoringKey requirements